gillesvdp/Ofsted-Reports/README.md

 Tapping _'Post Code'_ will allow the user to type in a text field the postcode of his/her desired location.
 Tapping _'Location'_ will display a map, with an instruction for the user to do a long-press on the map to select a location.

 The _'Radius'_ area of the screen will define the size of the area in which the app will display schools.
 The values are minimum 100 meters, and maximum 4000 meters.
-A circle will be drawn on the map around the user location or the dropped pin (if there is one yet).
+A circle will be drawn on the map around the user location or the dropped pin (if there is one already).
 The circle will be updated whenever the search radius value is updated.

-The _'New Search'_ buttun will initiate a new search and access the network.
+The _'New Search'_ button will initiate a new search and access the network.
 All outlets on the screen should be frozen while the app connects to the API and fetches data.
 The view will unfreeze once the app is done fetching information from the network.
 If successful, a segue to the mapViewController will be executed.
 If unsuccessful, an error message will be displayed in an alerViewController.

 The _'Previous Searches'_ buttun will make the whole view move up, and a table with previous searches will be displayed.
 The cell will display the description of the search, along with the radius used for that particular search.
 If the search was based on a postcode, the postcode is displayed on the left of the cell.
 If a GPS coordinate was used for the search, a geocoded string description of the place is displayed.